| Title: | Aggregation Operators and Preordered Sets |

 in finding a reflexive closure,

-see rel_closure_reflexive
+see rel_closure_reflexive,

 or a reflexive reduction,

-see rel_reduction_reflexive
+see rel_reduction_reflexive.

-rel_is_irreflexive
+rel_is_irreflexive returns

 a single logical value.